Maundy Gregory: Selling honours

 Around 1918, Gregory approached the Liberal Party to arrange payments to the party in exchange for peerages.
 He was one of many to do this.
 David Lloyd George hired him as a broker to gather funding for the United Constitutional Party Lloyd George was planning to form.

-At the time, prices for honours ranged from £10,000 (£310,000 today) for a knighthood to £40,000 (£1.24 million) for a baronetcy.
-Later estimates state that Gregory transferred £1–2 million (now £31–62 million) to the Liberal and Conservative parties.
-He earned around £3 million a year, which he used to buy the Whitechapel Gazette newspaper and considerable real estate, including the Ambassador Club in Soho and the Deepdene Hotel, Dorking, Surrey.
+At the time, prices for honours ranged from £10,000 (over £400,000 in 2023) for a knighthood to £40,000 (2023 £1.6 million) for a baronetcy.
+Later estimates state that Gregory transferred £1–2 million (2023 £40–80 million) to the Liberal and Conservative parties.
+He made around £3 million a year, which he used to buy the Whitechapel Gazette newspaper and considerable real estate, including the Ambassador Club in Soho and the Deepdene Hotel, Dorking, Surrey.
 Reportedly, Gregory gathered gossip about the sex lives of contemporary celebrities who stayed at the two properties.
 The Dorking hotel gained the reputation of being "the biggest brothel in southeast England", and it was also rumoured that people at the Ambassador Club sold stolen jewellery.
 Allegedly, Gregory used this information for blackmail.
 The Whitechapel Gazette included anti-Bolshevik articles by Basil Thomson writing as "Gellius".

 Gregory made many friends who were prominent members of British society, including the Duke of York, later King George VI, and the Earl of Birkenhead.
-He clashed, however, with the radical left-wing politician, and supporter of Lenin, Victor Grayson, who had reportedly discovered that Gregory was selling honours, but who waited to denounce him until he had gathered further proof.
+He clashed, however, with the radical left-wing politician and Lenin supporter Victor Grayson, who had reportedly discovered that Gregory was selling honours, but who waited to denounce him until he had gathered further proof.
 Grayson also suspected Gregory of having forged Roger Casement's diaries, which were used to convict him of treason, although it later turned out that Casement had engaged in the homosexual activities described.